The Holy Grail Press

 And Charley replied, “I don’t understand.”

-“I mean,” said the little bird, “you just do the same thing, day in and day out,
+“I mean,” said the little bird, “you just do the same thing,

 going back and forth and back and forth.